lukechampine/mkvsynth/parser/README.md

 The syntax of delbrot is still a point of contention among team members, so it is unknown at this point what the final syntax of the language will look like.
 The current model is pseudo-class based, with video objects implementing filter methods.
 You should be able to grok the basic structure of the language from the example script file.

 ## Implementation ##
 Script files are scanned, lexed, and parsed using Perl, then translated into C code, and finally compiled and executed.
-Recently, the entirely implementation has be rewritten to use the standard scanner -> lexer -> parser -> compiler approach, instead of a single Perl program doing all of the work.
+Recently, the entirely implementation has be rewritten to use the standard lexer -> parser -> generator approach, instead of a single Perl program doing all of the work.
 Forest is working on a native C implementation that will not have to be compiled.
 There are advantages to both strategies:

 ### Perl ###
 - + Great parsing capabilities